 Can I sue a nursing home?

 Yes.
-Nursing homes and other elder care facilities can be sued just like any hospital, doctor or other healhcare provider.
+Nursing homes and other elder care facilities can be sued just like any hospital, doctor, or healthcare provider.
 In fact, lawsuits against nursing homes are very common and frequently settled out of court.
 I’ll talk to you more about this below.
 But for now, if you fear is that you are afraid of going to trial in a nursing home case, that is a statistically very unlikely outcome.
-I know of two nursing home trials that have gone to trial in last 7 or 8 years and scores of nursing home cases are filed every year.
+I know of two nursing home trials that have gone to trial in the last 7 or 8 years and scores of nursing home cases are filed every year.
 More on that later.
-But for now, if you stress level in suing a nursing home is going to trial, I think that stress is misplaced.
+But for now, if your stress level in suing a nursing home is going to trial, I think that stress is misplaced.

 Nursing homes are not strictly liable for every accident or injury to one of their patients.
 Even with the best possible care and attention elderly patients will sometimes get sick or injured.
 So Maryland nursing home law is not going to allow you to bring a claim unless the nursing home did something, or failed to do something, that caused harm.

 Nursing home abuse refers to some type of intentional, wrongful act or actions committed against a patient resulting in physical or mental injury.
 Nursing home residents are usually defenseless which makes them vulnerable to various types of intentional abuse.
-Abusive conduct is usually committed by nursing home staff members but in some cases the abuser can be another patient.
+Abusive conduct is usually committed by nursing home staff members but the abuser can also be another patient.
 There are 3 basic types of abuse:

 - Physical Abuse: acts of physical abuse come in a wide range of severity.
 Punching or assaulting a patient is clear-cut and indefensible abuse.
 Using excessive force on a difficult patient can also cross the line and be considered abusive.
 For example, if staff members don’t have the patience for a difficult patient and tie them to the bed or sedate them every day this can absolutely be considered abusive treatment.

 - Mental Abuse: mental abuse of nursing home patients can also come in a variety of forms and levels.
-Verbally berating, bullying or threating a patient are common examples.
+Verbally berating, bullying, or threatening a patient are common examples.
 Unfortunately, it is very difficult to sue a nursing home for mental abuse alone.
 You probably won’t be able to sue unless the mental abuse is accompanied by some level of physical abuse.

 - Sexual Abuse: sexual abuse of nursing home patients does happen.
 It can sometimes be hard to discover.
 But if you can prove it you will have a very strong claim against the nursing home.